Introduction

 Samplesheet input

-You will need to create a samplesheet that will be provided in input to fastqrepair
+You will need to create a samplesheet that will be provided to fastqrepair as a --input parameter:

 The samplesheet will contain information about the samples you would like to analyse before running the pipeline.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.